2012 Arizona State Sun Devils football team: Northern Arizona

 Marion Grice ran for 3 touchdowns and Taylor Kelly was efficient in his first start as Arizona State opened the Todd Graham era with a 63–6 rout over Northern Arizona on a Thursday night.
 The Sun Devils dominated NAU from the opening kickoff, forcing three turnovers and rushing for 5 touchdowns while building a 42–0 halftime lead.
 Cameron Marshall had 2 of ASU's 7 rushing touchdowns, both came in the first quarter.
 The Sun Devils had over 550 yards of offense while scoring the most points since 2005 by an ASU team.

 Illinois

 "Taylor Kelly completed 18 of 24 passes for 249 yards and a touchdown, and Arizona State rolled past Illinois 45–14 on Saturday night to improve to 2–0 under new coach Todd Graham."
-True Freshman Carlos Mendoza had 2 INTs for ASU starting in place of injured linebacker Brandon Magee who was out with a concussion.
+True Freshman Carlos Mendoza had 2 interceptions for ASU starting in place of injured linebacker Brandon Magee who was out with a concussion.
 Arizona State also completed their first 14 passes, 10 by Taylor Kelly and 4 by Michael Eubank.
 Chris Coyle finished with a career-high 10 receptions for 131 yards and 2 TDs.
 ILL was without starting QB Nathan Scheelhaase because of an ankle injury suffered a week earlier.